Dhanashrimachhi/Data-Analysis-of-Uber-Data/README.md

 Uber Technologies, Inc., commonly known as Uber, is an American technology company.
 Its services include ride-hailing, food delivery, package delivery, couriers, freight transportation, and, through a partnership with Lime, electric bicycle and motorized scooter rental.

-We will mainly use data regarding Uber ride
+I mainly use data regarding Uber ride

-we will use Python to analyze data from Uber.
+I use Python to analyze data from Uber.

 # Executive Summary
 Throughout the analysis, I was able to pull out several interesting insights: